hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 `frame_id` is a unique integer that identifies this frame; the first executed function gets an ID of 1, and then subsequent calls get successively increasing IDs.

 `unique_hash` is a unique string that identifies this frame.
-At this point, I don't remember clearly why this field is required in addition to `frame_id`, but nonetheless the frontend depends on it.
-A simple way to construct `unique_hash` is by concatenating the frame's function name with `frame_id`.
+For now, a simple way to construct `unique_hash` is by concatenating the frame's function name with `frame_id`.
-(There's probably some subtle thing I'm forgetting at the moment, though ...)
+Note that `unique_hash` seems redundant with `frame_id`, since the latter is already unique.
+However, you'll see in the "Closures and Zombie Frames" section why `unique_hash` is required.

 Finally, ignore `is_parent`, `is_zombie`, and `parent_frame_id_list` for now.
 We'll cover those in the more advanced "Closures and Zombie Frames" section below.